Ajan-S/Python_CompanyTracker/README.md

         else:
             messagebox.showerror("Error", "Please select a company to remove.")
 ```
 Finally a clear function is implemented.
 This fuction clears the list of all the companies and saves the empty list into the file.
-After clearing all the companies a message is displayed to show that it has been completed.
+After clearing all the companies a message is displayed to show that it has been completed successfully.
 ```python
    def clear_companies(self):
         self.companies.clear()